 Creating a Time-Based Smart Group Step by Step:

 Step 1: Navigate to the smart group's category on the left sidebar

 Step 2: First, add a Segment

 Step 3: Use the + Add a group button from inside the Segment to create a group and then name the group.

 In the example below you can see I created a Segment Birthdays and inside a smart group named Todays Birthday.

-In the example below you can see I set the filter to be Birthday (Custom Field) is Today (Filter) This created a time-based Smart Group containing all the people whose birthday always falls on today.
+In the example below you can see I set the filter to be Birthday (User Profile Field) is Today (Filter) This created a time-based Smart Group containing all the people whose birthday always falls on today.
 Notice how the list of participants includes only those whose Birthday is the date of Today (April 6th)